 - allow 2-3 hours after eating/drinking before you lie down

 - elevate your head and torso when sleeping

 - do physical activity on a daily basis that doesn’t aggravate your heartburn

 - avoid alcohol, or drink moderate amounts of alcohol that doesn’t cause heartburn

 - quit smoking

 Give it a shot!
-This one easy and enjoyable alternate remedy has worked for many.
-We bring it to you with the hope that it works for you too.
+These easy and enjoyable natural remedies have worked for many.
+I hope they work for you too.

-Eliminating stress can be easier said than done, however, trying meditation for heartburn can actually have a very positive impact on your symptoms.
+Eliminating stress can be easier said than done, however, trying yoga or meditation for heartburn can have a very positive impact on your symptoms.